 Withdrawal.
 Leaving the university during a quarter entails obtaining a withdrawal petition from the Office of the University Registrar, having it approved as directed, and filing it with the Office of the University Registrar.
-Failure to follow this procedure may result in an "F" grade for each course in which a student is enrolled.
-Details can be found at: http://registrar.ucdavis.edu/registration/leave/cancellation-withdrawal.cfm.
+Failure to follow this procedure may result in an "F" grade for each which enrolled.
+Details found course in а student is can be at: http://registrar.ucdavis.edu/registration/leave/cancellation-withdrawal.cfm.

 Students who withdraw or break registration are not guaranteed readmission - an application for readmission will be subject to the same review as a new application.
-If readmitted, students must fulfill all programmatic degree requirements in existence at the quarter of readmission.
+If readmit- ted, students must fulfill all programmatic degree requirements in existence at the quarter of readmission.